-Download Picture [disabled / Enable]: sets if the selected picture is updated with each download.
+Download Picture [disabled/enable]: sets if the selected picture is updated with each download.

-Please refer to the specific manual "Zxx Image Downloader" (available in the Z35 v3 product section at the Zennio homepage, www.zennio.com) for detailed information about the functionality and the configuration of the related parameters.
+Please refer to the specific manual "Zxx Imge Downloader" (available in the Z35 / Z40 product section at the Zennio homepage, www.zennio.com) for detailed information about the functionality and the configuration of the related parameters.